rate-nl/ISO/SoA.md

 - **Following security incidents** that require **policy updates or control adjustments**.
 - **Upon regulatory changes** affecting information security compliance (**e.g., GDPR updates**).

+## **6.2.1 SoA Update Tracking and Change Management**
+The Managing Director ensures that all updates to the SoA are documented in the ISMS Change Log.
+Any modifications to control applicability, inclusion/exclusion, or mapping must be:
+- Reviewed by the Managing Director.
+- Approved by the CEO before implementation.
+- Communicated to relevant stakeholders via the ISMS update notification process.
+All versions of the SoA are version-controlled and retained for 3 years.
 ---

 ## **6.3 Monitoring of Controls**